Boise State vs. San Diego State NCAA Football Odds, Plays and Insights | November 26, 2021

 Boise State Stats and Trends

-- So far this season, the Broncos have been installed as favorites by a 2.5-point margin or more seven times and are 3-4 ATS in those games.
+- The Broncos have been favored by 2.5 points or more seven times this season and are 3-4 ATS in those games.

-- Boise State's games this year have gone over the point total just two times in 11 opportunities (18.2%).
+- Boise State's games this year have gone over the total in just two out of 11 opportunities (18.2%).

-- Boise State is 7-3 against the spread and 7-3 overall this season when the team scores more than 17.4 points.
+- Boise State is 7-3 against the spread and 7-3 overall in games when it puts up more than 17.4 points.

-- In games that Boise State piles up over 313.7 yards, the team is 5-3 against the spread and 6-2 overall.
+- When Boise State piles up more than 313.7 yards, the team is 5-3 against the spread and 6-2 overall.

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.